 How to build a house in Kenya is a question potential homeowners ask every day.
-You are angry with a landlord harassing you for late payment of rent.
+You are angry with a landlord for harassing you for late rent payment.
+The landlord doesn’t care what caused the delay.
+It could have been COVID19.
+All that landlords care about is their money.

 So you struggle with this question, “how can I build my own house?”
 You wonder, “How much does it cost to build a house?
 Will I ever own a home?

-As years go by and a growing family to take care of anxiety gripes in.
-Is there a solution to the problem of renting a home?
+As years go by and a growing family to take care of, anxiety gripes in.
+Is there a solution to the problem associated with renting a home?
 The answer is YES.

-Yes, you to can own your own home.
+Yes, you too can own your own home.
 But it takes more than wishing.
 It needs action, planning, and the desire to overcome homeownership challenges.

 The obstacles are many along the way but you are strong and resourceful.
 You are here to tackle challenges because you equipped to overcome them.